 8. Also make sure you taste the local Amfissa olives.

-9. To warm up, have a cup of local organic mountain tea.
+9. To warm up, sit in front of a fireplace and sip on the locally grown organic mountain tea.

 12. Visit the church of Agios Giorgios with its picturesque clocktower rising over the village.
 Byzantine churches and monasteries are very special here and every year, on the name day of Agios Giorgios, there is a huge festival in Arachova, celebrating this historical event and the Protector Saint of the town.
 There is a Holy Mass and celebrations outside the beautiful church, which sits on the highest spot of the town.